elixir-europe-training/Learning-Paths-Handbook/docs/chapters/chapter_04.md

     - stages form an evidence-based developmental trajectory of increasing cognitive complexity

 ## Why do we need to identify TOPICS and STAGES?
+- to identify the content of each lesson and collection of lessons
+- to describe the relationship between each lesson, where there is overlap
+- to help identify learning outcomes (step 6).

 ## How do we identify TOPICS and STAGES?
+- Break down the broad area into smaller topics
+- For each topic define corresponding stages of knowledge/skills (beginner, intermediate, advanced)

 ## Use-case example